 Bank Hapoalim, Israel’s leading financial services group, offers diverse services ranging from basic banking to complex financing of large scale projects.
-During its over 90 years of existence, the Bank has developed a branch network and extensive commercial activity in all areas of banking.
-With over 13,000 employees, the Bank Group is the leader in the Israeli banking industry in terms of corporate lending, retail and internet banking and credit card activities.
+During over 90 years of existence, the Bank has developed a branch network and extensive commercial activity in all areas of banking.
+With about 12,000 employees, the Bank Group is the leader in the Israeli banking industry in terms of corporate lending, retail and internet banking and credit card activities.

-The Group also operates abroad via branches, representative offices and subsidiaries, as well as through relationships with over 2,400 correspondent banks worldwide.
+The Group also operates abroad via branches, representative offices and subsidiaries, as well as through relationships with correspondent banks worldwide.

-For long term foreign currency activity, international rating agencies have positioned the Bank as follows: Moody’s: A2, Standard & Poor’s: BBB+, Fitch: A-.
-In Israel, S&P Maalot, Israel Securities Rating Company Ltd., issued an AA+ rating, and Midroog (a subsidiary of Moody’s) issued an Aaa rating.
+For long term foreign currency activity, international rating agencies have positioned the Bank as follows: Moody’s: (A2), Standard & Poor’s: (A-), Fitch: (A-).
+In Israel, S&P Maalot, Israel Securities Rating Company Ltd., issued an (AAA) rating, and Midroog (a subsidiary of Moody’s) issued an (AAA) rating.

 Operations of the Bank Group in Israel